crazywooooorm/Theory/Statistics/statistics_interview_questions.md

 ## 9. How do you handle missing data?
 What imputation techniques do you recommend?
 * If no big harm to power, just simply drop them
 * If we do want to impute them, try put those missing records in a separate category (instead of imputing them with a summary statistics and treating them as normal records)

+## 10. You have data on the durations of calls to a call center.
+Generate a plan for how you would code and analyze these data.
+Explain a plausible scenario for what the distribution of these durations might look like.
+How could you test, even graphically, whether your expectations are borne out?
+* Start with exploratory data analysis, check the basic summary statistics of the samples.
+Then we can use histogram or boxplot to visualize its distribution.
+* A possible guess about its duration is lognormal, so log(duration) should be close to a normal distribution, here are some ways to test for normal distribution:
+  * QQ plot: if the sample distribution is normal, qq plot would be close to a straight line (same quantile with normal)
+  * Kolmogorov Smirnov test: check the largest difference between empirical CDF and target CDF.
+Kolmogorov Smirnov test can also be used to check other distributions
+  * Shapiro-Wilk test: has more power than above, but only works for normal

+## 11. Explain likely differences between administrative datasets and datasets gathered from experimental studies.
+What are likely problems encountered with administrative data?
+How do experimental methods help alleviate these problems?
+What problem do they bring?
+* Advantages of administrative data:
+  * Large coverage of population
+  * Captures individuals who may not respond to surveys
+  * Regularly updated, allow consistent time-series to be built-up
+* Disadvantages of administrative data:
+  * Restricted to data collected for administrative purposes
+  * Quality issues (missing or error entries) because of lack of researcher control over content
+  * Possible data privacy issue

+## 12. You are compiling a report for user content uploaded every month and notice a spike in uploads in October.
+In particular, a spike in picture uploads.
+What might you think is the cause of this, and how would you test it?
+* Horizontally, check if the same phenomenon happened in any specific area, age group, or other demographic groups
+* Vertically, check if the same phenomenon happened in Sep or last Oct
+* Find a null hypothesis based on your guess, and design tests to check it